|

 -

-transition of knowledge within the Goddess.
+the transition of knowledge within the Goddess.
 The quarter moons

-representing the maiden Goddess, the New Moon the Mother Goddess,
+representing the Maiden Goddess, the New Moon the Mother Goddess,

 -